edHelper.com

 2 Nobody knows for sure how the custom first started.
 Among the various accounts, one popular version goes like this.

-3 A long time ago, there was a ruthless emperor who proclaimed himself as Shih Huangdi ("First Emperor" in Chinese) when he established the Qin dynasty (221 B.C. - 207 B.C.)
+3 A long time ago, there was a ruthless emperor who proclaimed himself as Shih Huangdi ("First Emperor" in Chinese) when he established the Qin dynasty (221 B.C. - 207 B.C.).
 Shih Huangdi ruled China with an iron fist.
-To his fans, he unified the writing system.
+His fans say that he unified the writing system.
 He completed the construction of the Great Wall of China.
 And he fended off the advances of the Xiongnu, a northern nomadic tribe.
-To his critics, however, he killed scholars, banned their thoughts, and burned their books.
-He forced people to build him extravagant palaces and a lavish tomb (completed with a Terracotta Army).
+His critics, however, say that he killed scholars, banned their thoughts, and burned their books.
+He forced people to build him extravagant palaces and a lavish tomb (complete with a terracotta army).

 Paragraphs 4 to 9: